 Modern HR software has two powerful benefits: cost savings and ease of use.
 For cost savings, businesses large and small much prefer the flexibility of cloud-based, web-browser-delivered software paid for on a subscription basis rather than the hassle and complexity of purchasing and managing on-premise enterprise software.
 On the usability side, the consumerization of business software creates seamless experiences whereby multiple standalone processes like payroll processing and compliance are aggregated into a single, easy-to-use platform.

 Other providers of HR solutions for small businesses include Paycom (NYSE:PAYC), Paychex (NASDAQ:PAYX), ADP (NASDAQ:ADP), Asure (NYSE:ASUR) and Paylocity (NASDAQ:PCTY).

-As you can see below, Paycor's revenue growth has been strong over the last two years, growing from $88 million in Q4 FY2021 to $140 million this quarter.
+As you can see below, Paycor's revenue growth has been strong over the last two years, growing from $103.1 million in Q2 FY2022 to $159.5 million this quarter.

 That means that for every $1 in revenue the company had $0.65 left to spend on developing new products, sales and marketing, and general administrative overhead.
-While its gross margin has improved significantly since the previous quarter, Paycor's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
-This is probably the exact opposite of what shareholders would like to see.
+While its gross margin has improved significantly since the previous quarter, Paycor's gross margin is still poor for a SaaS business.
+It's vital that the company continues to improve this key metric.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Paycor's free cash flow came in at $30 million in Q4, up 138% year on year.
+Paycor's free cash flow came in at $12.67 million in Q2, turning positive over the last year.